VisionOfEmpire97/suiviProjetHekzamGUI/typ sources/Documentation Technique.typ

 == Evaluation Table <table>
 === TableBox
 The class `TableBox` is used as the main evaluation layout containing every component directly linked to the evaluation table.
-It is instantiated inside ```cpp void MainWindow::createEvaluationView()``` and receives as arguments the previously initialised map containing every `ExamInfo` retrieved from the selected files, the parent of a `QDockedWidget` which is the `Mainwindow` itself and its parent window which is the layout it is stored in.
+It is instantiated inside ```cpp void MainWindow::createEvaluationView()``` and receives as arguments the previously initialized map containing every `ExamInfo` retrieved from the selected files, the parent of a `QDockedWidget` which is the `Mainwindow` itself and its parent window which is the layout it is stored in.

 `TableBox` contains several methods and attributes, half is used to instantiate the tables and the other half are used for the search features.

 === SortDock
 In order to display or hide specific columns of the table, the `sortDock` object from the `QDockWidget` class  is displayed after pressing on the `sortButton` object from the `QPushButton` class.
-The dock is initialised through ```cpp void TableBox::initTableFilter()``` and contains a layout that gathers several `QCheckBox` objects that each are connected to a method that will be responsible for hiding or showing the corresponding column.
+The dock is initialized through ```cpp void TableBox::initTableFilter()``` and contains a layout that gathers several `QCheckBox` objects that each are connected to a method that will be responsible for hiding or showing the corresponding column.

-Here are some links to the documentation concerning the previously mentionned classes: #link("https://doc.qt.io/qt-6/qdockwidget.html")[QDockWidget], #link("https://doc.qt.io/qt-6/qpushbutton.html")[QPushButton] and #link("https://doc.qt.io/qt-6/qcheckbox.html")[QCheckBox].
+Here are some links to the documentation concerning the previously mentioned classes: #link("https://doc.qt.io/qt-6/qdockwidget.html")[QDockWidget], #link("https://doc.qt.io/qt-6/qpushbutton.html")[QPushButton] and #link("https://doc.qt.io/qt-6/qcheckbox.html")[QCheckBox].

 === SortTable
 The `SortTable` class is an abstract class that extends the `QTableWidget` class.
-The tables' data comes from the ```cpp std::map<QString, ExamInfo> &examMap``` attribute that is initialised when the tables are first instantiated in the `TableBox`'s constructor.
+The tables' data comes from the ```cpp std::map<QString, ExamInfo> &examMap``` attribute that is initialized when the tables are first instantiated in the `TableBox`'s constructor.
 This class serves as template for every evaluation table used in the GUI.
 The table details each exam, copy, page, field and syntax of an exam paper (field or grouped syntax depending on the view) with columns that share the same name.

-In order to simulate the grouping or unfolding of table cells, two tables `groupTable` and `fieldTable` are instantiated from custom classes called `GroupViewTable` and `FieldViewTable` that heritate from `SortTable`.
+In order to simulate the grouping or unfolding of table cells, two tables `groupTable` and `fieldTable` are instantiated from custom classes called `GroupViewTable` and `FieldViewTable` that inherit from `SortTable`.
 This map is issued from the previous file association done by `JsonLinked`, it contains every information about the selected exam files.

 To fill in the tables, each method is responsible for inserting a specific structure.
 The `ExamInfo` objects from the map are unfolded in order to extract `CopyInfo`, `PageInfo` and `FieldInfo` objects and add them into  `QTableWidgetItem` objects as `QVariants` for them to be easily accessible from a table cell.
 The main difference between `GroupViewTable` and `FieldViewTable` is that at the end of each insertion, `GroupViewTable` sets the cells span to a specific value so that common cells are grouped as one unique cell.
 It is during the filling process that any error concerning a copy or a page is communicated to the user.